ADALHARD m Ancient GermanicDerived from the Germanic elements

 renard has become a French word meaning "fox").

-RICHARD m English, French, German, Czech, Slovak, Dutch, Ancient GermanicMeans
+Richard m English, French, German, Czech, Slovak, Dutch, Swedish, Norwegian, Danish, GermanicMeans

-"brave ruler", derived from the Germanic elements
+"brave ruler", derived from the Old German elements

-ric "ruler, mighty" and
+rih "ruler, king" and

-hard "brave, hardy".
-The Normans introduced this name to Britain, and it has been very common there since that time.
-It was borne by three kings of England including Richard I the Lionheart, one of the leaders of the Third Crusade in the 12th century.
+hart "hard, firm, brave, hardy".
+This was the name of three early dukes of Normandy.
+The Normans introduced it to England when they invaded in the 11th century, and it has been very common there since that time.
+It was borne by three kings of England including the 12th-century Richard I the Lionheart, one of the leaders of the Third Crusade.

-ŞENER m TurkishFrom Turkish
+Şener m TurkishFrom Turkish

 şen meaning "happy" and

-aspa "horse".
-This name was borne by two Safavid shahs of Persia.
+اسب (asb) meaning "horse".
+This name was borne by two Safavid shahs of Persia (16th and 18th centuries).

-TAHMINA f Persian Mythology, Tajik, BengaliDerived from Avestan
+Tahmina f Persian Mythology, Tajik, BengaliDerived from Persian

-"strong, brave, valiant".
+"brave, valiant".
 This is the name of a character in the 10th-century Persian epic the

 Shahnameh.
 She is a daughter of the king of Samangan who marries the warrior hero